civicrm/civicrm-user-guide/docs/civic-engagement/set-up.md

 ## Custom profiles

-CiviEngage creates several custom profiles for easier batch updating of individual or organisation information, such as voter demographics, issue interests, volunteer interests or event participant information.
+CiviEngage creates several [custom Profiles](/organising-your-data/profiles.md) for easier batch updating of individual or organisation information, such as voter demographics, issue interests, volunteer interests or event participant information.
-To learn more about profiles, please refer to the chapter called [Profiles](/civic-engagement/set-up/#custom-profiles) in the Core Functionality section.

 ## Setting up Surveys for Walklists and Phonebanking